-Requirements: Completion of seven courses to be distributed as follows:
+Requirements: Completion of eight courses to be distributed as follows:

-- The foundational course in Women's, Gender, and Sexuality Studies (WMGS 205a); - One course in feminist research methodologies (the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies or an alternative); - One graduate course outside Sociology listed as an elective in Women's, Gender, and Sexuality Studies; - One graduate Sociology course listed as an elective in Women's, Gender, and Sexuality Studies; - Three other regular graduate Sociology courses: one in theory, one outside the area of gender, and one elective that could be a directed reading course. - Also required is submission of a research paper of professional quality and length (normally 25-40 pages) on a topic related to the joint degree.
+- The foundational course in Women's, Gender, and Sexuality Studies (WMGS 205a); - One course in feminist research methodologies (the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies or an alternative); - One graduate course outside Sociology listed as an elective in Women's, Gender, and Sexuality Studies; - One graduate Sociology course listed as an elective in Women's, Gender, and Sexuality Studies; - Three other regular graduate Sociology courses: one in theory, one outside the area of gender, and one elective that could be a directed reading course. - One other graduate elective of the student's choice.

+Also required is submission of a research paper of professional quality and length (normally 25-40 pages) on a topic related to the joint degree.
 The paper will be read by two faculty members, at least one of whom is a member of the Department of Sociology and at least one of whom is a member of the Women's, Gender, and Sexuality Studies core or affiliate faculty.
+Students have the option of depositing the completed Master's paper in the University's Institutional Repository.
+Students who wish to do so should discuss this option with their MA paper advisor, after which the advisor will need to inform Erin Jerome of LTS (ejerome@brandeis.edu) that the paper will be deposited.